Supermanuu/ProMicro-NRF52840-nicenano-bootloader-flash-from-Rasppbian/Readme.md

 You dont need to put the ProMicro device into the bootloader state before flashing, OpenOCD will to the hard work for you.
 After flashing, you can double-tap the RST pin with GND and a beautiful `NICENANO` device will shuddenly be mounted!

+Before flashing, OpenOCD will not exit, hit `Ctrl + C` to exit.